George Anson's voyage around the world: The ships and men

 Two merchant vessels, Anna and Industry, would carry additional supplies.

 The provision of 500 troops was farcical.
 No regular troops were made available so 500 invalids were to be collected from the Chelsea Hospital.
 In this case, the term invalid referred to soldiers that were too sick, wounded or old for active duty but might be able to perform lighter duties.
 In any case, on hearing details of the proposed voyage, those that could get away did and only 259 came aboard, many on stretchers.
 To make up for the 241 missing, marines were ordered aboard, but these were such fresh recruits that few of them had yet been trained how to fire a gun.

+The addition of invalids and marines caused all the ships to be overcrowded.
+For example the Wager sailed with 250, of whom only 105 were crew..

 The departure

 The squadron was as ready as it was going to get by mid-August but strong winds kept the ships in harbour.
 Before heading to South America, Anson was required to escort a huge fleet of transports and merchant vessels out of the English Channel and the initial attempt to get to sea was abandoned as ships crashed into each other.
 Finally the squadron sailed from Spithead on 18 September 1740 overseeing a convoy of 152 ships.
 Unfortunately, with the long delays, French agents had picked up word of the expedition and passed the information to Spain.
 In response, they sent five warships under Admiral Pizarro to lie in wait near Portuguese Madeira which was neutral territory and to be Anson's first port of call.